ld4l/cul-oclc-works/2016-01-08-subset/README.md

 which means that we have matched to get a work id for all but 117 of the 437368 OCLC numbers we started with (99.97%).

 Note that the data we have includes instances of the obvious case where we have multiple instances (`bibids` and OCLC numbers) of a single work (OCLC work id).
-However, there are also cases where a single `bibid` MARC record includes multiple OCLC numbers, see for example:
+However, there are also cases where a single MARC record (i.e. single `bibid`) includes multiple OCLC numbers, see for example:

   * <https://newcatalog.library.cornell.edu/catalog/368365> "Wirtschaft und Statistik"